arturcarvalho/tutorial-1/README.md

 Here's what happened when we ran that `yarn rw g scaffold post` command:

 - Added an _SDL_ file to define several GraphQL queries and mutations in `api/src/graphql/posts.sdl.js`
-- Added a _services_ file in `api/src/services/posts.js` that makes the Photon calls to get data in and out of the database
+- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Photon calls to get data in and out of the database
 - Created several _pages_ in `web/src/pages`:
-  - `EditPostsPage` for editing a post
+  - `EditPostPage` for editing a post
   - `NewPostPage` for creating a new post
   - `PostPage` for showing the detail of a post
   - `PostsPage` for listing all the posts